hanabi/hanabi.github.io/README.md

 * For example, in a game with red 1 and blue 1 already played:
   * Alice has red 2 and blue 2 in her hand and she knows that both are playable right now.
   * The red 3 is in Bob's hand (and happens to be tagged with a number clue).
 Alice does not see the blue 3 at all.
 So, Alice plays the red 2 first.
   * Bob sees that this decision was made, so he should KNOW that the 3 in his hand is not blue.
+(He doesn't necessarily know that it is exactly red yet.)

-### 1's Chop Move
+### The 1's Chop Move

 * Sometimes, a player will have two critical cards in a row on chop that will require two separate clues to save.
 In this situation, the two preceding players should realize that this is happening and both issue clues before it rotates around to that player.
 However, sometimes it falls to only one player to somehow save TWO cards.
 * One tool to solve the problem is to make a number clue to a card that is NOT the chop.
 This generally only works if the card is a 1 or a 5.